apolanco3225/AI-Investment-Assistant/README.md

 ## Setup

-1. Install required dependencies using uv:
+1. Install the project and its dependencies:
 ```bash
 uv pip install .
 ```